TylerC-Anderson/TylerC-Anderson/README.md

 - What I'm currently working on:
-⛏️ Physical Project:       PiHole Personal DNS Server | Progress: Practicing soldering 📜 Scripting project:      Creating a link retriever in python | Progress: refreshing python knowledge
+⛏️ Physical Project:       PiHole Personal DNS Server | Progress: Practicing soldering 📜 Scripting project:      Creating a link retriever in python (see [Link Copying Script](https://github.com/TylerC-Anderson/Link-copying-script)) | Progress: refreshing python knowledge
                             - Completed:  learned about creating and editing files with output in python – Need to do: crawl for links in google Drive, take those links and append to a running list in the output file,